Manzoor Mirza

-Manzoor Hussain Mirza (13 August 1930 – 28 March 2016) was a Pakistani educationist who also was an Additional Secretary of Education, and Professor of Economics.
+Manzoor Mirza (13 August 1930 – 28 March 2016) was a Pakistani educationist who also was an Additional Secretary of Education, and Professor of Economics.

 He authored many books on English and economics, as well as writing several book reviews.

 Early life and education

 Born and raised in Bhimber, Azad Jammu and Kashmir, he passed matriculation exam after attending Bhimber High School.
 Manzoor Mirza graduated with honours in English Literature from Murray College Sialkot and went to University of the Punjab Lahore for his master's degree in Economics.
 He received his master's degree in 1952.

 Career

 After finishing his college education, he started teaching Economics as a lecturer.
 Then he became the founding principal of Government College for Boys in Phalia, Mandi Bahauddin District, Punjab (Pakistan).
 For some time, he served as a director of colleges, Multan Division.
 Later, he was sent on deputation to a university in Kampala, Uganda as associate professor of Economics.
 In 1989, he represented Pakistan in a South Asian Association for Regional Cooperation (SAARC) conference held in India.

 He also served as a panelist at the Civil Services Academy Lahore in Punjab, Pakistan as well as a guest speaker at National Institute of Public Administration (NIPA).